chovypilled/Amadeus-kt/README.md

+# Update 2025/04/07
+I'm still working on this, but I am looking for some help with voicelines.
+The gist of it is - the original project used Visualizer to animate the lips, which is not the most efficient approach and requires record audio permissions.
+I'd like to not require record audio permissions, so I'm working on analyzing each voiceline file separately to have concrete timing data for the animations.

+This approach is working out well but unfortunately, the Ogg files really vary in quality and amplitude, so it's difficult to calculate exact speech intensity.
+I will still use them for now, but if you have high quality, labeled Amadeus lines from the game itself, it would be gladly appreciated.

 # Note from me, chovypilled
 This is a remake/reimagining of <a href=https://github.com/Yink>Yink's</a> Amadeus project written in Kotlin.
 As it was for him, this is just a side project so I might take longer than expected.